SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

 The ``width`` property of the underlying rectangle is changed, not the values of the ``rect`` and ``sameRect`` references to that rectangle.

 ..
-TODO: Surely a rectangle is a good candidate for a structure, not a class…
+TODO: Surely a rectangle is a good candidate for a structure, not a class, and indeed I say as much below.

 Classes are the only reference types in Swift.
 If you want to create a new type that is passed by reference rather than by value, you should define it as a class in your code.

 ..
-TODO: Why would you want to use reference types rather than value types?
+QUESTION: This isn't strictly true.
+Functions are reference types too.
+   Does this matter for the point I'm making here?

 .. _ClassesAndStructures_Pointers: